 (6) Delete section 6.2(4)(b) and (f).

-(7) The Local Government (Administration) Regulations 1996 regulation 19B applies in relation to a regional subsidiary as if amended as set out in subregulation (8).
+(7) The Local Government (Administration) Regulations 1996 regulation 19B(2)(a), (b) and (e) apply in relation to a regional subsidiary as if amended by the general modifications.

-(8) The Local Government (Administration) Regulations 1996 regulation 19B is amended so that —

-(a) the reference to the annual report of a local government is a reference to a regional subsidiary’s annual report; and

-(b) the reference to the number of employees of the local government is a reference to the number of employees of the regional subsidiary.
+[(8) deleted]

+[Regulation 18 amended: SL 2020/213 r.
+43.]

 19. Financial management (application of modified provisions of Local Government (Financial Management) Regulations 1996)

 (1) The provisions of the Local Government (Financial Management) Regulations 1996 listed in the Table (the listed provisions) apply to the financial management of a regional subsidiary subject to its charter and as if amended by the general modifications, the amendments set out in this regulation and any other necessary modifications.